mgreenberry/happy-hands/README.md

 # British Sign Langauge
-> This website aims to describe British Sign Language, what it is, the users, and give some sample sign language files and a downloadable file.
+> This website aims to introduce British Sign Language to a new user, what it is, why it is needed, and give some sample sign language files and a downloadable file.

 ## Table of contents
 1 [UX](#ux)